nova-pkgs/python/Doc/library/socketserver.rst

       Handle requests until an explicit :meth:`shutdown` request.
 Poll for shutdown every *poll_interval* seconds.
       Ignores the :attr:`timeout` attribute.
-It
-      also calls :meth:`service_actions`, which may be used by a subclass or mixin to provide actions specific to a given service.
-For example, the :class:`ForkingMixIn` class uses :meth:`service_actions` to clean up zombie child processes.

-      .. versionchanged:: 3.3
-         Added ``service_actions`` call to the ``serve_forever`` method.

-   .. method:: service_actions()

-      This is called in the :meth:`serve_forever` loop.
-This method can be overridden by subclasses or mixin classes to perform actions specific to a given service, such as cleanup actions.

-      .. versionadded:: 3.3
+      If you need to do periodic tasks, do them in another thread.

    .. method:: shutdown()

       Tell the :meth:`serve_forever` loop to stop and wait until it does.

+      .. versionadded:: 2.6

    .. method:: server_close()

       Clean up the server.
 May be overridden.

+      .. versionadded:: 2.6

    .. attribute:: address_family